 The number of hours a makeup artist is needed on location affects the cost of services.
 Events such as photo shoots, weddings and video production often require all-day presence.
 For events such as weddings, makeup artists will often negotiate a per-hour rate after the initial wedding party makeup application.

-Some makeup artists are open to using false eyelashes provided by the client.
+- Bring your own lashes: If you are interested in adding on lashes, some makeup artists are open to using false eyelashes provided by the client.
 They will then reduce the false lash add-on rate to just include lash application.

 - Bundle salon and makeup services: If your makeup artist offers salon services, find out if they do package deals if you hire them for hair and makeup.

 - Travel to the makeup artist: If it’s convenient, get your makeup done at the makeup artist’s studio instead of having them travel to your location.
 This will cut travel fees from the overall price.